SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/keeper-security.md

 This application has been developed and is supported by [Keeper Security](https://keepersecurity.com/).
 For more information about Keeper please visit [https://keepersecurity.com](https://keepersecurity.com/) or email **business.support@keepersecurity.com** for help.

-This page provides instructions for installing the Keeper Security App, as well as examples of each of the App dashboards.
+This section provides instructions for installing the Keeper Security App, as well as examples of each of the App dashboards.

 Now that you have set up collection for Keeper, install the app to use the pre-configured searches and [dashboards](#Dashboards) that provide visibility into your environment for real-time analysis.